The Algarve Travel Guide

-With many of the country’s safest and loveliest beaches, and a year-round balmy climate, it is not surprising that the Algarve is the most popular holiday region in Portugal.
+With many of the country’s safest and loveliest beaches, and a year-round balmy climate, it is not surprising that the Algarve is the most popular holiday region Dropdown content with some of the best beaches in Portugal Dropdown content.
 The Algarve is the most southern region in Portugal, stretching the southern Atlantic coast from Vila Real at the border to Spain in the east to Sagres in the west.
-Get all the information you need for planning your Algarve holidays here, or in the Rough Guides Snapshot Portugal: The Algarve.
+Get all the information you need for planning your Algarve holidays here, or in the Rough Guides Snapshot Portugal: The Algarve Dropdown content.

-When deciding where to go in the Algarve, take into consideration that stretches of the central coast between Lagos and Faro are mostly heavily developed, especially Faro.
+When deciding where to go in the Algarve, take into consideration that stretches of the central coast between Lagos and Faro Dropdown content are mostly heavily developed, especially Faro Dropdown content.
 But even here the beaches are first-rate, as are the facilities.
-Also there are areas in the western Algarve around Sagres and Tavira where the surroundings are more attractive, with laidback resorts and low-key development.
+Also there are areas in the western Algarve around Sagres Dropdown content and Tavira Dropdown content where the surroundings are more attractive, with laidback resorts and low-key development.

-To the west of Vilamoura, you’ll find the rocky outcrops and cove beaches for which the Algarve is best known, especially around the main resorts of Albufeira, Armacao de Pera (Armação de Pêra) and Lagos.
+To the west of Vilamoura, you’ll find the rocky outcrops and cove beaches for which the Algarve is best known, especially around the main resorts of Albufeira Dropdown content, Armacao de Pera (Armação de Pêra) and Lagos Dropdown content.
 The coast becomes progressively wilder as you head west, where attractive smaller resorts include the former fishing villages of Burgau or Salema, and the historic cape of Sagres – thought to be the site of Henry the Navigator’s naval school.
 The string of villages along the rougher west coast, as far as Odeceixe, are quieter still, with limited facilities but fantastic wild beaches ideal for surfing.

 Inland Algarve is still relatively undeveloped, especially around Alcoutim on the Spanish border.
 The Roman ruins of Milreu and the market town of Loulé are both worth an outing from Faro, while the old Moorish town of Silves is easily accessed from Portimão.
 Towards the west of the region, Caldas de Monchique is a quaint spa town in verdant woodland that makes up much of the picturesque Serra de Monchique mountain range.

-There are few actual sights in Olhao (Olhão), 8km east of Faro.
+There are few actual sights in Olhao (Olhão), 8km east of Faro Dropdown content.
 Still, with a vibrant market, attractive riverfront gardens and atmospheric backstreets, it’s an appealing place to spend some time.
 It also makes a great base from which to visit the surrounding sandbank islands of Armona and Culatra or the Quinta da Marim environmental centre.

 The largely pedestrianized old town boasts some superb tile-fronted buildings, quirky shops and bars, while the flat roofs and narrow streets are striking and give a North African look to the place – perhaps not surprisingly, as Olhao had traditional trading links with Morocco.